 Philadelphia is truly delightful in the month of October, as the weather is crisp and mild, and trees with colorful autumn leaves line the streets.
 Located in the Northeastern part of the United States, and a few minutes away from New Jersey, Philly is bustling with energy this time of year, as everyone is home from summer vacation and colleges are back in session.

-Strolling around the historical section of town, known as “Old City,” is best in the fall, as it’s less crowded than the summer months, and you can easily walk along picturesque cobblestone streets wearing a light jacket or sweater.
-You’ll find this quaint neighborhood is home to several noteworthy destinations that played major roles in United States history, including the Liberty Bell, Independence Hall, Carpenter’s Hall, and Betsy Ross’s House.
-Steps away is the Museum of the American Revolution and the Constitution Center that celebrate the Revolutionary War.
+You’ll find this quaint neighborhood is home to several noteworthy destinations that played major roles in United States history, including the Liberty Bell, Independence Hall, and Betsy Ross’s House.
+Steps away is the Museum of the American Revolution and the National Constitution Center that celebrate the Revolutionary War.
+If you’re into art, go across town to the Philadelphia Museum of Art (a stately building perched at the top of the famed “Rocky Steps).

 When you need a break, La Colombe Coffee offers snacks and lots of seating across from the Liberty Bell, or you can enjoy a full meal at Positano Coast.
 A few blocks away, Sampan is a fantastic restaurant that serves up Asian-inspired specialties.